gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 This is where the mapping to linked open data needs to include information about the measurement unit, which may be derived from dataset documentation, the dataset provider, or plausibility checks by cross-referencing other datasets of similar kinds.

+> [!IMPORTANT]
-- How are tree trunk diameters usually measured?
+> - How are tree trunk diameters usually measured?
 Does it make sense to have a tree trunk diameter unit of km?
+> - Dataset context: Can we expect the measurements to use the metric system?
+> - Is our dataset historic/from archaeology with ancient measurements or does it have specific requirements on the representation of measurements as mandated by a government regulation?

 Such treatments need to be applied to every column, including numeric ones, since each column could potentially describe sth in a given unit.